Last Updated on May 19, 2023 by SierraLivingConcepts

 A media console or tv bench with just one shelf for your cable box or DVD player also keeps things neat and tidy.

-Traditional and formal doesn’t mean dark wood, either.
-A carved and light stained piece can be a beautiful focal point.
+Traditional and formal don’t mean dark wood, either.
+A carved and light-stained piece can be a beautiful focal point.

-If you do need your remote control to access your equipment, look for a tv benches with glass doors.
+If you do need your remote control to access your equipment, look for a tv stand with glass doors.